Gretchen Felker-Martin: Career

+In June 2025, DC Comics announced that Felker-Martin would write a Red Hood ongoing series for mature readers.
 On 10 September 2025, DC announced that they had canceled the Red Hood series just one day after its debut, following posts made by Felker-Martin on Bluesky regarding the assassination of Charlie Kirk including "Hope the bullet’s okay after touching Charlie Kirk" and "Thoughts and prayers you Nazi bitch".
 DC said that the posts were "inconsistent with DC's standards of conduct".
 DC refunded retailers for every issue of the book that they had reserved for sale, including copies of the first issue that had already sold.